Flying high over the city on the Orlando StarFlyer ride at International Drive

 All smiles while playing on a splash pad at Universal CityWalk

 Laid-back resort life on a lazy river

-Friends sharing a toast at a local restaurant
+Sharing craft cocktails and a creative dessert at a local restaurant

 Dining with the stars at a character meet-and-greet